Atlas-Soft/DeepDoom/README.md

 ### Approximating Q-function with CNNs:

-Earlier implentations of ***Q-learning*** used tables to store Q-values of all possible state-action pairs.
+Earlier implementations of ***Q-learning*** used tables to store Q-values of all possible state-action pairs.
 This is not feasible for large state spaces like Doom. ***Convolutional Neural Networks*** have been very effective in the domain of image recognition.
 In simple terms, CNNs function by abstracting features from images and using those features to approximate the desired function.
 Google's Deepmind has shown that CNNs can be used to approximate Q-functions from visual pixel data.

 The Deep network architecture implemented for this project is defined below: